Detection and Response

 - Computer emergency response team (CERT): Focuses on partnerships with government, law enforcement, academia, and industry.

 A typical incident response team is composed of a manager (team leader), communications liaison (coordinator), a lead investigator, analysts, researchers, and legal representatives.
-Organizations can build their own in-house incident response team or leverage a third-party service.
+Organisations can build their own in-house incident response team or leverage a third-party service.

 Given the large cybersecurity skills gap, hiring and training staff may be a challenge, more businesses are opting for a third-party incident response service.
 Global Incident Response Service Market research report forecasts that the incident response market will grow by nearly 20% between 2022-2028.